 Whole heartedness takes courage: the courage to bridge our differences and in Palmer's words, "seek patches of common ground on the issues we care about the most.
 If we cannot reach a rough consensus on what most of us want, we have no way to hold our elected officials accountable to the will of the people."

 In the creation of THE FLOWERS ARE BURNING, several other books and authors moved and inspired us.
-The heart is a central theme in all of these treasurers listed.
-We hope to inspire others to take the time to read some (or ALL!) of these books...to indulge in the pleasure of actually taking the time to deeply read and be taken away by real books, purchased, preferably at a local bookstore of your choice.
+The heart is a central theme in all of these treasures listed.
+We hope to inspire others to take the time to read some (or ALL!) of these books...to indulge in the pleasure to deeply read and be taken away by real books, purchased, preferably at a local bookstore of your choice.

 THE GREAT WORK OF YOUR LIFE: A guide for the Journey to Your True Calling by Stephen Cope An extraordinary book about finding one's own purpose in life, drawing lessons from the Bhagavad Gita.
 Cope is a wonderful writer, and takes the reader on an inspirational journey through the lives of Jane Goodall, Susan B. Anthony, Beethoven, Walt Whitman as well as other famous and non-famous people, seeking stories of people finding and following their unique paths to their own dharma.
 This book provides much food for the soul.